Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.

 6. /tp or /teleport

-Both commands function the same, and are a great use among players who would like to go meet their friends somewhere in the world instantly without wasting time to go and run to their location.
+Both commands function the same and are of great use among players who would like to go meet their friends somewhere in the world instantly without wasting time and running to their location.

 5. /locate